Contribute to Kestra Documentation

 We use several components to add customized text presentations in the documentation.
 To differentiate important information from average text, we use three different levels of alert types: "info," "success," and "warning."

-This is something to make note of.
+This is important to note.

 Yippee, it worked.